Limited-time offer: Save up to $800/mo* on your first order of Wegovy®

 No matter which type of weight loss drug you’re taking, don’t be afraid to reach out to your healthcare provider if you’re experiencing worrying side effects.

-Compounded drugs sound shady, but they’re perfectly legal and help fill a gap when there are drug shortages.
+Compounded drugs sound shady, but they’re perfectly legal and help fill a gap when there are drug shortages or address individual dosing needs.
 But effectiveness?
 It’s tricky.

 So, is compounded semaglutide effective for weight loss?
 Here are some final points to keep in mind: